xahlee/WolframLanguage-PlaneTiling/README.md

-PlaneTiling.wl is a package for Wolfram language / Mathematica for for generating all possible wallpaper designs, periodic tilings, plane group symmetry illustrations.
+PlaneTiling.wl is a package for Wolfram language / Mathematica for generating all possible wallpaper designs, periodic tilings, plane group symmetry illustrations.

 PlaneTiling.wl
 is the code.